zohebk8s/zoh-flux-aks/README.md

 # Gitops Implementation ArgoCD:

-Pipeline is configured in such a way that whenever commit happens in main branch.
+Pipeline is configured in such a way that whenever commit happens in main/development branch.

 Github Actions will trigger a pipeline with below actions: